BadIdeaFactory/corporate/README.md

 SECTION 1: Introduction and Current Status
 ---------------------------------------------------------------------

-This is the public documentation of Bad Idea Facotry Limited Liability Corporation, an entity registered in Pennsylvania.
+This is the public documentation of Bad Idea Factory Limited Liability Corporation, an entity registered in Pennsylvania.

 ---------------------------------------------------------------------